iancze/chain.js/README.md

 # chain.js
-Quick and easy web plots of MCMC samples
+Quick and easy web plots of MCMC samples: [Website](http://iancze.github.io/chain.js/)

-Got some long-running MCMC chains on the cluster?
-Would you like to periodically check up on them?
-Write the samples to a CSV file and use your browser to check up on the progress.
+Do you frequently run long MCMC chains on a cluster?
+Would you like to periodically check up on their progress?

-Input: 2D array in CSV file (easy to append), with parameters as headers.
-File has `nparam` columns and `nsamples` rows.
+Using *chain.js*, you can use your browser to watch your MCMC algorithm sample in realtime.

-Output: a plot with one column and `nparam` rows, displaying parameter value as a function of MCMC iteration.
+Simply modify your MCMC code to append your parameters to a CSV file and use the browser to plot them.

-For an example of how to set up your MCMC code to use `chain.js`, see `make_samples.py`.
+For an example of how to modify your MCMC code to use `chain.js`, see `make_samples.py`.